Arjithab/IS-590ODM-2019Spring/IS590ODMFall2019Syllabus.md

 ### Extension

-Each student may use up to two extention requests for regular homeworks.
+Each student may use up to two extension requests for regular homeworks.
 These will give you an extra four days to submit without penalty.
 Homework items meant to be used during class, the final project submission, and final presentation subsissions are ineligible for any extensions aside from a personal crisis.
 You only need to email me to say that you are using an extension.
 You don't need to ask for permission (presuming that you're requesting it for an assignment that permits an extension).

-Extention requests must be submitted by 11:55pm Monday (with an 8 hour grace period going into Tuesday.
+Extension requests must be submitted by 11:55pm Monday (with an 8 hour grace period going into Tuesday.

 ### Late penalties